maybebyte/anthesis/freebsd-entertainment-center.md

         OPTIONS_UNSET=ALSA PLATFORM_WAYLAND PULSEAUDIO PULSE WAYLAND
         EOF

 1. Install your ports management tool of choice.
-I find `portmaster` to be the most reliable, as `synth` appears to break builds that `portmaster` can cope with (probably some of the ports I use aren't written to handle parallel builds yet).
+I find `ports-mgmt/portmaster` to be the most reliable, as `ports-mgmt/synth` appears to break builds that `portmaster` can cope with (probably some of the ports I use aren't written to handle parallel builds yet).

         # make -C /usr/ports/ports-mgmt/portmaster install clean

 1. I like to install a couple of tools to make myself comfortable before building Kodi.
-In particular, I find `tmux` to be essential, because one can detach from a `tmux` session and log out while `portmaster` is building, then later log in and reattach to check on the build.
+In particular, I find `sysutils/tmux` to be essential, because one can detach from a `tmux` session and log out while `portmaster` is building, then later log in and reattach to check on the build.

-   I also rebuild `git` so `portmaster` controls it.
+   I also build `devel/git@tiny` so `portmaster` controls `git`.
 It's probably unneeded, but it helps me sleep at night.

-   Finally, I definitely recommend `doas` over `sudo` or `su` as a simpler method of privilege elevation.
+   Finally, I definitely recommend `security/doas` as a simple method of privilege elevation.

         # portmaster sysutils/tmux devel/git@tiny security/doas